hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step6-nodes.md

 `ccat daemonic-host-path.yaml`{{execute}}

-The second to last line defines the hostpath.
+The last lines define the hostPath.
 The DaemonSet will start a Pod on each Node in your Katacoda's two node cluster and it will write a file `/var/log/log-writer.log`.
 Submit the DaemonSet.

 `kubectl apply -f daemonic-host-path.yaml`{{execute}}

 In a moment the log file will appear on this Node.

 `cat /var/log/log-writer.log`{{execute}}

+If you get the error message `No such file or directory` it just means the container has not logged anything yet.
+Try is again in a moment and you will see the log contents with `INFO`.

 The busybox container has no knowledge or concern about where the log file will physically be written.